Skip to content

 The schema already carries the hooks needed to add both capabilities later without a breaking change:

-environment_config reserved shape.
-The manifest schema reserves an environment_config block at the config: level, keyed by environment name:
+environment_config shape.
+The manifest schema carries an environment_config block at the config: level, keyed by environment name:

 config: